Why Connect to WiFi?

 - Allows a VPN with UDP without a short timeout (see technical below for explanation)

 - WiFi must have an internet connection

 Most Tesla sales offices and service centers have free WiFi.
-It will connect automatically without needing any entry.
-If your vehicle is in for service and has an open service order, and the vehicle needs a new update, the update will be downloaded automatically while at service.
+Many Superchargers also now have free WiFi.
+These local networks connects automatically without needing any entry.
+If your vehicle is in for service and has an open service order, and the vehicle needs a new update, the update is normally downloaded automatically while at service.

 The vehicle’s WiFi antenna is in the right side mirror housing on both LHD and RHD vehicles.
 The best signal strength occurs with a minimum of walls and objects between the antenna and your WiFi router.
 The image below shows the mirror with the back removed.
 The smaller rectangular antenna on the left is the WiFi antenna.
 The larger antenna is for cellular.

-The vehicle’s WiFi hardware is located behind the main display.
+The vehicle’s WiFi hardware is located behind the main display in the older S/X, or in the MCU module in the 3/Y and the newer S/X LR/Plaid.
 When a connection is made, Tesla uses a VPN (Virtual Private Network) with UDP (User Datagram Protocol).
 What this means is the data passed through the connection will be secure and low-latency.